-- "tiles": Is this format writer able to write tiled images? - "rectangles" : Does this writer accept arbitrary rectangular pixel regions (via write_rectangle())?
-Returning 0 indicates that pixels must be transmitted via write_scanline() (if scanline-oriented) or write_tile() (if tile-oriented, and only if supports("tiles") returns true).

-- "random_access": May tiles or scanlines be written in any order (0 indicates that they must be in successive order)? - "multiimage": Does this format support multiple subimages within a file? - "appendsubimage": Does this format support multiple subimages that can be successively appended at will via open (name, spec, AppendSubimage)?
+- "tiles": Is this format writer able to write tiled images? - "rectangles": Does this writer accept arbitrary rectangular pixel regions (via write_rectangle())?
+Returning 0 indicates that pixels must be transmitted via write_scanline() (if scanline-oriented) or write_tile() (if tile-oriented, and only if supports("tiles") returns true). - "random_access": May tiles or scanlines be written in any order (0 indicates that they must be in successive order)? - "multiimage": Does this format support multiple subimages within a file? - "appendsubimage": Does this format support multiple subimages that can be successively appended at will via open (name, spec, AppendSubimage)?
 A value of 0 means that the format requires pre-declaring the number and specifications of the subimages when the file is first opened, with open (name, subimages, specs). - "mipmap": Does this format support multiple resolutions for an image/subimage? - "volumes": Does this format support "3D" pixel arrays (a.k.a. volume images)? - "alpha": Can this format support an alpha channel? - "nchannels": Can this format support arbitrary number of channels (beyond RGBA)? - "rewrite": May the same scanline or tile be sent more than once?
 Generally, this is true for plugins that implement interactive display, rather than a saved image file. - "empty": Does this plugin support passing a NULL data pointer to the various write routines to indicate that the entire data block is composed of pixels with value zero?
-Plugins that support this achieve a speedup when passing blank scanlines or tiles (since no actual data needs to be transmitted or converted). - "channelformats": Does this format writer support per-channel data formats, respecting the ImageSpec's channelformats field?
+Plugins that support this achieve a speedup when passing blank scanlines or tiles (since no actual data needs to be transmitted or converted).

+- "channelformats": Does this format writer support per-channel data formats, respecting the ImageSpec's channelformats field?
 If not, it only accepts a single data format for all channels and will ignore the channelformats field of the spec. - "displaywindow": Does the format support display ("full") windows distinct from the pixel data window? - "origin": Does the image format support specifying a pixel window origin (i.e., nonzero Image-Spec x, y, z)? - "negativeorigin": Does the image format allow data and display window origins (i.e., Image-Spec x, y, z, full_x, full_y, full_z) to have negative values? - "deepdata": Does the image format allow "deep" data consisting of multiple values per pixel (and potentially a differing number of values from pixel to pixel)? - "arbitrary_metadata": Does the image file format allow metadata with arbitrary names (and either arbitrary, or a reasonable set of, data types)?
-(Versus the file format supporting only a fixed list of specific metadata names/values.) - "exif" Does the image file format support Exif camera data (either specifically, or via arbitrary named metadata)? - "iptc" Does the image file format support IPTC data (either specifically, or via arbitrary named metadata)? - "ioproxy" Does the image file format support writing to an IOProxy?
+(Versus the file format supporting only a fixed list of specific metadata names/values.) - "exif" Does the image file format support Exif camera data (either specifically, or via arbitrary named metadata)? - "iptc" Does the image file format support IPTC data (either specifically, or via arbitrary named metadata)? - "ioproxy" Does the image file format support writing to an IOProxy? - "procedural": Is this a purely procedural output that doesn't write an actual file? - "thumbnail": Does this format writer support adding a reduced resolution copy of the image via the thumbnail() method? - "thumbnail_after_write": Does this format writer support calling thumbnail() after the scanlines or tiles have been specified?
+(Supporting "thumbnail" but not "thumbnail_after_write" means that any thumbnail must be supplied immediately after open(), prior to any of the write() calls.)

 This list of queries may be extended in future releases.
-Since this can be done simply by recognizing new query strings, and does not require any new API entry points, addition of support for new queries does not break 'link compatibility' with previously-compiled plugins.
+Since this can be done simply by recognizing new query strings, and does not require any new API entry points, addition of support for new queries does not break ''link compatibility" with previously-compiled plugins.